relevant-ai/RelevantCardsDocumentation/README.md

 }
 ```

-This object contains information about the request that was made by the webview upon dismissing.
-This request is never actually made.
+This object contains information about the url request that was created by the webview before dismissing.
+This request is never actually called.

 ### User-Defined Functions (`_FUNCTION` and `_APPLY`)